Cyclotomic difference sets in finite fields: Existence conditions via polynomial equations

 Thus the first line of (\ref{22}) holds.
 For $s=1,\dots,m/2$

 which proves the second line of (\ref{22}).
 Similarly, one can show that

 for $s=1,\dots,m/2-1$, and so the third line of (\ref{22}) is satisfied.
 This completes our proof. \end{proof}

 Theorem \ref{t4} roughly says that the system of order $m$ on $g$-level decomposes into $m/2$ systems on $(\hat{g},\theta)$-level of the same order.
 This helps to reduce computation in the next section when $m$ gets large.
 In fact, we avoid the high degree equation $h^{m/2}=1$ in the the system of order $m$ on $g$-level and instead solve $\tau(m/2)$ systems of order $m$ on $(\hat{g},\theta)$-level, where $\tau$ is the number-of-divisors function.
-To illustrate it in more detail, we first prove an elementary lemma.
+To illustrate it in more detail, we need the following number-theoretic result.